 The Alps are Europe's longest and highest mountains.

-The Alps are made of ranges of mountains that curve right around the top of Italy.
 The forces of the weather, such as ice, frost and rainwater, have begun to wear them away.
 However, because the Alps are young mountains the peaks still stand as tall, dramatic mountains.

 The Alps typically have deep, flat-floored valleys with steep sides and snow-covered peaks.

 The Alps is the name of a region, or chain, of mountains that run east to west across the middle of Europe.
 They form an arc around the top of Italy.
-The Alps is just part of Europe’s main mountain chain.
-The whole chain is called the Alpine system and includes mountain chains such as the Carpathian Mountains in Eastern Europe.

 The Alps are fold mountains, which means that they are made of part of the earth’s crust that has been crushed up into gigantic folds.
 Since it was formed into mountains it has been partly worn down by rivers and glaciers.
 There are no volcanoes in the Alps.
 Mont Blanc, 4,810m, is the highest summit in the Alps.